ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-3.md

 all of the text under the tag line.
-The characters/lines we need to slice are already in memory from when we parsed the lines of the file, so all we will need to do is fill out start and length data fields for the TAG, NAME, and lines of text.
+The characters/lines we need to slice are already in memory from when we parsed the lines of the file, so all we will need to do is fill out start and length data fields for TAG, NAME, and the lines of section text.

 ```c
 struct section